dibdobrob/traffordtrails/_posts/2017-06-30-participant_feedback.md

 - Would just like to thank all who were involved with organising yesterday's race.
 - It was a great debut race and I really enjoyed it and hope it will return next year.
 - The medals were lovely and all the cakes and even watermelon at the finish made it even better!!
-Dear Rob
-Many thanks for getting the results through so quickly.
-I'd also like to pass on my thanks to you and all of the team for a really enjoyable, well organised event.
-I loved the route, the martials were great and really supportive and the cake at the end was scrumptious! know just how much work goes into organising these events so again, a big thanks.
+- really enjoyable, well organised event.
+- I loved the route, the martials were great and really supportive and the cake at the end was scrumptious!
-Will look out for your next event!
-All the best
 - Was a fab event!!
-Proud to be a dragon too ☺️🐉💚xxx I'm so proud.
-Running club has given me sooooo many lovely friends, especially you ❤️🐉🐉
+Proud to be a dragon too ☺️🐉💚xxx
+- I'm so proud.
+Running club has given me sooooo many lovely friends